-Kenneth Ford is Founder and CEO of the Institute for Human & Machine Cognition (IHMC) — a not-for-profit research institute located in Pensacola, Florida.
-IHMC has grown into one of the nation’s premier research organizations with world-class scientists and engineers investigating a broad range of topics related to building technological systems aimed at amplifying and extending human cognitive and perceptual capacities.
-Richard Florida has described IHMC as “a new model for interdisciplinary research institutes that strive to be both entrepreneurial and academic, firmly grounded and inspiringly ambitious.”
-IHMC headquarters are in Pensacola and a branch research facility has recently opened in Ocala, Florida.
+Kenneth Ford is Founder and Chief Executive Officer of IHMC, a not-for-profit research institute located in Pensacola and Ocala, Fla.
+IHMC has grown into one of the nation’s premier research organizations with world-class scientists and engineers investigating a broad range of topics related to building technological systems aimed at amplifying and extending human cognition, perception, locomotion and resilience.

-In October of 2002, President George W. Bush nominated Dr. Ford to serve on the National Science Board and the United States Senate confirmed his nomination in March of 2003.
-The National Science Board (NSB) is the governing board of the National Science Foundation (NSF) and plays an important role in advising the President and Congress on science policy issues.
-In 2004 Florida Trend Magazine named Dr. Ford one of Florida’s 4 most influential citizens working in academia.
-In 2005, Dr. Ford was appointed and sworn in as a member of the Air Force Science Advisory Board (SAB).
+In October of 2002, President George W. Bush nominated Dr. Ford to serve on the National Science Board (NSB) and the United States Senate confirmed his nomination in March of 2003.
+The NSB is the governing board of the National Science Foundation (NSF) and plays an important role in advising the President and Congress on science policy issues.
+In 2005, Dr. Ford was appointed and sworn in as a member of the Air Force Science Advisory Board.

-In 2007 Dr. Ford became a member of the NASA Advisory Council (NAC), and served as its Chairman from October 2008 through October 2011.
+In 2007, he became a member of the NASA Advisory Council and on October 16, 2008, Dr. Ford was named as Chairman – a capacity in which he served until October 2011.
 In August 2010, Dr. Ford was awarded NASA’s Distinguished Public Service Medal – the highest honor the agency confers.